Seaford North Reserve Playground

 Synthetic Multi-purpose Sporting Field

-A new $2.2 million synthetic multi-purpose sporting field featuring a central cricket wicket, lighting, fencing and various line markings will soon be constructed.
-This is another partnership with the Victorian Government who have provided $500,000 alongside Council's $1.7 million.
+A new $2.8 million synthetic multi-purpose sporting field featuring a central cricket wicket, lighting, fencing and various line markings is scheduled to be completed in mid-November.
+This is another partnership with the Victorian Government who have provided $500,000 alongside Council's $2.3 million.

 Frankston Arts Centre Upgrades